Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Pneumonia.md

 - First line investigation is *always* **CXR**.
 This is to differentiate with [[Bronchitis]], which has similar symptoms but does not need Abx ^484c71
 - Patinets can be treated outpatient, in hospital, and in ICU.
 Steps on choosing the right decision are in [[Pneumonia#*Hospitalisation choice*:]]
 - Patients treated outpatient require [[Pneumonia#*Low-severity treatment*]].
 Patients hospitalised require [[Pneumonia#*Medium-severity treatment*]].
 Patients in ICU require [[Pneumonia#*High-severity treatment*]]^efd571
+- Repeat CXR should *only* be done 4-6 weeks, since it takes that long for resolution.
+Repeat 4-6 weeks if >50yo for malignanct ^02ef4d

 ## Pathophysiology
 ### *Community acquired pneumonia* (CAP):